Welcome to tips and pointers for a daily step by step skin care routine for oily skin that is easy to follow.

 Doing this will ensure a nice, clean base for any acne treatment products you are using.

 Having an oily skin can be problematic for a couple of reasons.

 You will find you are more susceptible to breakouts and blackheads.
 Sensitive skin may also be an issue as are the appearance of large pores.

 So… what is a good skin care routine for oily skin and is it easy to stick to?

 The following steps are a good guideline to follow as a healthy skin routine for oily skin.

 A good cleansing is not just using soap and water.

-Use the right cleanser for your skin – an oily skin benefits from a gel or foam based cleanser to remove the oil without drying out the surface.
+Use the right cleanser – an oily skin benefits from a mild water-based cleanser in the form of a gel or foam to remove the oil without drying out the surface of the skin.